graue/potsfyi/README.md

 (Replace `/some/dir/that/has/music/in/it` with an appropriate path.
 Pots, fyi will make all supported music files under this path (searching recursively) available through the web interface.
-Currently, it won't create or change any files here, so don't worry about it messing anything up.)
+It won't create or change any files here, so don't worry about it messing anything up.)

 Your server is now ready to go.